bvoq/knowledge-blog/pages/memes.md

 - memes are ideas that become infectious, viral.
+	- christmas lights in
-- memeplexes are categories of memes
+- memeplexes are categories of memes for which people can spin their own ideas on
+	- christmas lights
+- meme diamonds is a convergence of a memeplex into a few distilled points.
+	- cottage core